 CAPTION: Docket No. 2024-1594-TML.
-Consideration for approval to publish and solicit public comment on the Draft Implementation Plan for Seven Total Maximum Daily Loads for Indicator Bacteria in the Corpus Christi Region, of the Bays and Estuaries Basin, in Nueces County.
-(Nicole Hall, Aubrey Pawelka; Non-Rule Project No. 2025-004-TML-NR)
+Consideration for approval of the Implementation Plan for Seven Total Maximum Daily Loads for Indicator Bacteria in the Corpus Christi Region, of the Bays and Estuaries Basin, in Nueces County.
+Notice of a public meeting to receive comments on the draft I-Plan was published in the February 14, 2025 issue of the Texas Register (50 TexReg 889).
+(Nicole Hall, Aubrev Pawelka: Non-Rule Project No. 2025-004-TML-NR)